yinpinglai/lcs_the_phone_book_application/README.md

     for i in range(97, 123):
       self.root.children[chr(i)] = ContactTrieTreeNode(chr(i))
 ```
+*Figure 4.3.1 - The code snippet of the concrete implementation of the Contact trie Tree class*

 During the initialization, it does not need any parameter to pass in.
 It creates a root node with an empty character and stores it in its state.
 After the creation of the root node.
 It creates the children's leaf nodes from a-z alphabets.
 The child leaf node has not contained any information yet.
 It just builds the tree structure to prevent underlying operation problems.
 The full code of the definition of the Contact Trie Tree, please see [here](https://github.com/yinpinglai/lcs_the_phone_book_application/blob/master/definitions/contact_trie_tree.py).